Table of contents

 Raisins and Grapes

 These dried fruits contain a toxic substance that may cause kidney failure in dogs.
-Therefore feeding these toxic foods for dogs can potentially put him at great risk
+Therefore feeding these toxic foods for dogs can potentially put them at great risk.

 Rhubarb contains oxalate, which may affect your dog’s digestive, nervous, and urinary systems.